 You're not alone

-Does the 10,000+ “Unread” notification that sits next to your email inbox catch your eye every time you open your inbox?
+Does a full inbox with 10,000+ “Unread” notifications that sit next to your email inbox catch your eye every time you open your email account?

 These are all very common problems that affect both executives and the assistants who support them.

 Learn to manage your email inbox like a top-level Executive Assistant

 We've converted many high-performers to our system of handling email and inbox management through decades of experience supporting executives and training assistants.
 This system increases their productivity, decreases their mistakes or “missed” emails, and sets them up for success.